Updated: Nov 30, 2021

 So, when we say “brand” what do we mean?
 A lot of people instantly assume we are talking about a logo, tagline or website.
 However, your “brand” is much more than your logo, tagline, and website.
 It’s how you engage with your audience and the experience you intend for them to receive.
 So, in a word – your brand is the feeling your company evokes.
 Now the things that contribute to that “feeling” are most certainly the logo, typography, color palette, imaging, tagline, website, etc. And all of those things must work together to provide your audience with the intended experience or feeling.

 How do you know if things are working properly or if it’s time for a refresh?
 Well, the bottom line is your bottom line.
 If your customers or constituents understand what you are about and can easily recognize your products and/or services and perceive them as valuable -- then things are probably working.
 But if you are struggling to get or keep clients, or clients regularly ask, “what does your company do?”
-Then maybe it’s time to take a good look at how your brand.
+Then maybe it’s time to take a good look at how you're branding your business.
 Here are some things to consider:

 Does your brand effectively communicate who your company is?